-At first, it had only one miniature railway network but had a large green area where visitors could do all sorts of outdoor activities.
-Complementing the vast outdoor area was an indoor area that included an award-winning art gallery.
+At first, Dobwalls Adventure Part only had one miniature railway network, along with a large green area where guests could do all sorts of outdoor activities.
+Complementing the vast area was an indoor spot that included an award-winning art gallery.

-The main attraction of the park was the 7.25-inch (184 mm) miniature railway network.
-The network represented a small-scale replica of two great American railroad routes: the Rio Grande Cumbres Pass Line and part of the Union Pacific Railroad – more accurately, the Sherman Hill section.
+The main attraction was the 7.25-inch miniature railway network.
+This represented a small-scale replica of two great American railroad routes: the Rio Grande Cumbres Pass line and part of the Union Pacific Railroad – more accurately, the Sherman Hill section.
 The trains went through tunnels, over wooden trestles and metal bridges, and down and around canyons.

-In 2006, around the end of the season, Dobwalls Adventure Park announced that after more than 25 years of continuous operation, the Union Pacific railroad would be closed.
-The last train circled around it on October 29th that same year.
+In 2006, at the end of the season, Dobwalls Adventure Park announced that, after more than 25 years of continuous operation, the Union Pacific Sherman Hill Line would be closing.
+The last train traveled along it on October 29 of that year.

-The next year, in June, another announcement was made regarding the Rio Grande route.
-The announcement stated that the miniature railroad would not reopen for the next season and noted that visitors in the season of 2008 could only enjoy a shortened ride on a simplified rail line.
+In June of the following year, another announcement was made, this time regarding the Rio Grande Cumbres Pass Line.
+It stated that the miniature railroad wouldn’t be reopening the next season and noted that visitors could only enjoy a shortened ride on a simplified rail line.

-After that, most of the locomotives were sold to other adventure parks or to private collectors.
-Some of them are still used, and some are in storage and kept safe as the works of art they are.
+After the shuttering of its two major rail lines, most of the locomotives at Dobwalls Adventure Park were either sold to other parks or private collectors.
+Some are still used, while others are in storage and kept safe as works of art.

-However, this never happened, and after the demolition, the trains stood still on the rusty tracks.
-Since 2012, the land where Dobwalls Adventure Park stood has been up for sale.
+However, this never happened.
+After the demolition, the trains stood still on the rusty tracks.